McMasterRS/ws_web-design-guide/conclusion.md

 - [McMaster Brand Standards](https://brand.mcmaster.ca/)
 - [Web Content Accessibility Guidelines version 2.0 (Level AA)](https://www.w3.org/WAI/WCAG21/quickref/)

+You can also use the [PageSpeed Insights](https://pagespeed.web.dev/) tool to assess your website in terms of performance, accessibility, best practices and SEO score.
+The tool can grade the mobile and desktop versions of your website.
+Please note that your website needs to be web accessible without the need for a VPN connection or login credentials for this tool to work.

 The complete version of this demo website is available on the `final` branch of the following GitHub repo: [McMasterRS/wsr_web-design-guide](https://github.com/McMasterRS/wsr_web-design-guide).

 If you want to lean how to create and style the Next.js SPA used in this demo from scratch, please consult the [McMaster Branding in Web Development](https://mcmasterrs.github.io/lm_mac-branding) learning module.